ignition-devs/ignition-api-8.1/README.md

 python -m pip uninstall ignition-api
 ```

-##### Downloading from releases

-You may also download the code targeted to your desired version from the [releases page](https://github.com/thecesrom/Ignition/releases) and add it as a dependency to your scripting project.

-###### PyCharm Installation
+###### Using Ignition as a dependency on PyCharm

-To use Ignition in PyCharm, you will need to attach it to your project.
+To include Ignition as a dependency on PyCharm, you will need to attach it to your project.

+1. Clone the repo or download from [releases](https://github.com/thecesrom/Ignition/releases)
-1. With your project open that you want to use with Ignition, navigate to `File > Open` and select the `Ignition` project folder.
+2. With your project open where you want to include `Ignition`, navigate to `File > Open` and select the `Ignition` project folder
-2. Choose `Attach` when you're prompted on how to open the project.
+3. Choose `Attach` when prompted
-3. Under the new `Ignition` project folder, right-click on the `src/` folder and choose `Mark Directory as > Sources Root`.
+4. Under the `Ignition` project folder, right-click on the `src/` folder and choose `Mark Directory as > Sources Root`

 #### Contributing to Ignition